bili2002/Speed-Puzzling-Organizer/README.md

 # Speed-Puzzling-Organizer
 A tool you can use to store / view / analyze your jigsaw puzzling times.
 Also, you can get an expected time of a new puzzle.

+TO DO:
+-Script to download the image of a puzzle by name